Tucson, Arizona: Post-frontier life

 The city continued to grow, with the population increasing to 20,292 in 1920 and 36,818 in 1940.
-In 2006, the population of Pima County, in which Tucson is located, passed one million, while the City of Tucson's population was 535,000.
+In 2006, the estimated population of Pima County, in which Tucson is located, passed one million, while the City of Tucson's population was 535,000.

 In 1912, Arizona was admitted as a state.
 This increased the number of flags that had been flown over Tucson to five: Spanish, Mexican, United States, Confederate, and the State of Arizona.

 During the territorial and early statehood periods, Tucson was Arizona's largest city and commercial center, while Phoenix was the seat of state government (beginning in 1889) and agriculture.
 The development of Tucson Municipal Airport increased the city's prominence.
-But between 1910 and 1920, Phoenix surpassed Tucson in population, and has continued to outpace Tucson in growth.
+Between 1910 and 1920, though, Phoenix surpassed Tucson in population, and has continued to outpace Tucson in growth.
 In recent years, both Tucson and Phoenix have had some of the highest growth rates of any jurisdiction in the United States.